drunk-maester/ProjectScript/README.md

                : glassdoor.com
                : slideshare.com
                : toptal.com
+               : talentlyft.com
+               : resources.workable.com
 API's used : Slideshare

 Scrapy module is used to scrap data.

+Request module is used in case of scrapping with slideshare API's.

+Json file is maintained for storing data and reading data from.

 In case of pages with Javascript, scrapy-splash module is used.